FePhyFoFum/phyx/README.md

 **phyx** performs phylogenetics analyses on trees and sequences.
 See installation instructions for Linux and Mac including any dependencies on the wiki [here](https://github.com/FePhyFoFum/phyx/wiki/Installation) or below.
 A list of the current programs with examples can be found [here](https://github.com/FePhyFoFum/phyx/wiki/Program-list).

-Authors: Joseph Brown, Joseph Walker, and Stephen A. Smith
+Authors: Joseph W. Brown, Joseph F. Walker, and Stephen A. Smith

 License: GPL https://www.gnu.org/licenses/gpl-3.0.html